sinch/docs/docs/sms/sms-guide.md

 Requests with invalid JSON will be rejected.

 Null values can be omitted in requests and will be omitted in responses.
-In some cases explicitly setting `null` will overwrite a previously set value with `null`.
+In some cases, explicitly setting `null` will overwrite a previously set value with `null`.
 See [Update a group](#update-a-group) for an example.

 New features might result in additional request and response parameters.
-New request parameters will either have a default value or considered optional to retain backwards compatibility.
+New request parameters will either have a default value or be considered optional to retain backwards compatibility.
 It is highly recommended to ignore any unexpected parameters when reading JSON in API responses and in callback handlers.

 #### Phone numbers (MSISDN)